ava-labs/avalanche-docs/docs/apis/avalanchejs/generate-a-txid-using-avalanchejs.md

 )
 ```

-As mentioned in the "Introduction", a TxID is a CB58 encoded string which is created by `sha256` hashing the transaction.
+As mentioned in the [Introduction](#introduction), a TxID is a CB58 encoded string which is created by `sha256` hashing the transaction.
 To create the TxID now CB58 encode the newly created `sha256` hash.

 ```ts
 // cb58 the sha256 hash